osism/osism.github.io/docs/guides/troubleshooting-guide/openstack.md

   Solution:

-  Database objects are created by the api service for valid request while the host is assigned by the scheduler.
+  Database objects are created by the API service for valid request while the host is assigned by the scheduler.

   * Check the scheduler logs for errors
   * If there is nothing wrong with the scheduler itself, check the communication between the services via oslo.messaging